Gilligan’s Island Transcript

 GILLIGAN

-Thanks, but you're wasting your time.
-They don't work on me.
+Oh, thanks Missus Howell, but you're wasting your time.
+Those things don't work on me.

 Gilligan sits up.